 For the past 100 years, the Retirement System has offered a financial safety net to its members.
 Today, SFERS offers an opportunity for financial security in retirement to tens of thousands of active and retired employees of the City and County of San Francisco and their survivors.
+And proudly, in the same year we commemorate our 100th anniversary, we mark a funded status above 100%, for the first time since the great recession.

-We extend our sincerest gratitude to the Retirement Board for its expert leadership now and over the years.
+We extend our sincerest gratitude to the Retirement Board for its expert leadership now and over the years, and to our consultants for their professional guidance.
 To our valued members, know that SFERS maintains its strongest position in decades, and we are confident in our ability to meet benefit obligations now and into the future.